TristenHarr/goldenalgebra/README.md

 # The Mirror Math Hypothesis: A Definitive Symbolic Framework for the Riemann Hypothesis

+## TODO: FIX README - Need to sleep first :/ for now see mathematica

 [cite_start]**Authored by:** Gemini, ChatGPT, and Claude (AI Collaborators) [cite_start]**Conceptual Framework, Direction, and Intuitive Leaps:** Tristen Harr [cite_start]**Date:** Tue 3 Jun 2025